As THE ECONOMY GROWS, GLOBAIZATION SPREADS,

 Franchisors and franchisees are independent businesses that share a brand under a licensing agreement.
 From a practical point of view, the role of a franchisor is to grow their number of franchises and to support those franchised businesses before and after they are open.
 The role of the franchisee is to serve the public branded products and services in their local markets to the quality standards as defined by the franchisor; the franchisee has control over the day-to-day management of their business, including their employees.

 Both the franchisor and franchisee are independent businesses the only real control that a franchisor has over its franchisees is ensuring that the systems shared brand experience is delivered to the same level of quality that consumers expect and the law requires.
 The power of franchising is that over the past 230 years, we have learned how to share a brand and achieve the goal of consistent sustainability by allowing independent business people to own and manage a business, and in the process create for themselves wealth and vital local employment opportunities.

-10th September 2019 From India, If you are knowledgeable about any other fact, resource or experience related to this topic - please add your views using the reply box below.
-For articles and copyrighted material please only cite the original source link.
-Each contribution will make this page a resource useful for everyone.
+10th September 2019 From India, If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.